Self Guided Programs

 • School Name

-• Credit, debit, cash: pay at visitor services upon arrival for your program.
+• Visa, Mastercard, debit, or cash: present payment at visitor services upon arrival

 Canada is home to approximately 16,000 of the estimated 20,000–25,000 polar bears in the world.
 That is more than 2/3 of the global population!
 Take your students on a self-guided tour of our award-winning Journey to Churchill exhibit and learn all about these amazing animals.

-Before you visit the Zoo, we encourage you to download and review the PowerPoint presentation below so you know what to expect before your arrive.
-This presentation is designed to be shared with students.
+Before you visit the Zoo, we encourage you to download and review the PowerPoint presentations below so you know what to expect before your arrival and to learn more about polar bears.
+These presentations are designed to be shared with students.

-Polar Bear Program - All About Journey to Churchill (PPT)
+Polar Bear Program - All About Polar Bears (PPSX)

-Polar Bear Program - All About Polar Bears (PPT)
+Polar Bear Program - All About Journey to Churchill (PPSX)

 Program Guide

-The Program Guide is designed to help you make the most of your self-guided visit to the Zoo.
-It includes information about the Journey to Churchill exhibit and identifies locations where you and your students can stop, look, listen and learn all about polar bears.
+The program guide is designed to help you make the most of your self-guided visit to the Zoo.

-We encourage you to divide your students into groups accompanied by a designated chaperone.
-Provide each chaperone with a copy of this guide, ideally in advance of your visit.
-If that's not possible, take some time on the bus or at the Zoo entrance to quickly review the guide and your priorities for your visit.
+We encourage you to divide your students into groups accompanied by a designated chaperone who received a copy of this guide in advance of your visit.

 Self-Guided Polar Bear Program Guide (PDF)